mozilla/mozilla-new-products-wp/README.md

 # Mozilla Labs

-A WordPress theme for Mozilla Labs.
+A new WordPress theme for Mozilla Labs.

 ## Table of Contents